MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/removechapforphysicalport.md

 ---
-title: RemoveChapForPhysicalPort method (Windows Drivers)
+title: RemoveChapForPhysicalPort Method (Windows Drivers)
 description: Learn more about the RemoveChapForPhysicalPort method. ms.date: 10/14/2022
 ---